 Lucky for us, we ALWAYS have a lot of chili peppers around.
 Um, yeah.
 OBVI.
 But truly, there is something special about the combination of jalapeno peppers and cranberries.

-Add cranberries, jalapenos and water to a large pot.
+First, add the cranberries, jalapenos, vinegar and water to a large pot.
 Bring to a boil.
 Lightly boil 10 minutes, until the berries begin to pop and soften.

 Squash the berries in the pot to squeeze out their juices.
 Strain into a large bowl.
-I used a food mill to get extra juices out.
+I used a food mill to get extra juices out, but a potato masher works great, too.
 You should have about 2.5 cups of liquid at this point.